preames/public-notes/llvm-riscv-status.rst

 RISCV Target Specific:

 * vectorizable intrinsic costs.
 We are missing a bunch of intrinsic costs for vectorized intrinsic calls.
 This results - due to the inability to scalarize - in invalid costs being returned and thus vectorization not triggering.
-I've added floating point rounding intrinsics, but we need to cost the remainder.
+I've added floating point rounding and integer intrinsics, but we need to cost the remainder.

 Tail Folding Gaps
 =================